-Two additional methods of insulating mobile home floors are common.
+Two methods of blowing insulation into mobile-home floors are common.
 Blown fiberglass is recommended over cellulose for either method.

-- 1. Drilling through the 2-by-6 rim joist and blowing fiberglass through a rigid fill tube into the belly. - 2.
-Blowing fiberglass insulation through a flexible fill tube or a rigid fill tube into the underbelly.
+1. Drilling through the 2-by-6 rim joist and blowing fiberglass through a rigid fill tube into the belly.
+2. Blowing fiberglass insulation through a flexible fill tube or a rigid fill tube into the floor cavity through the underbelly.